Alex Palou makes history as 1st Spanish driver to win the Indianapolis 500

+“Like he said last week, if he was to go through his whole career and not win here at Indianapolis, it wouldn’t be a complete career,” Ganassi said.
+“I don’t want to say his career is complete now — he’s got a lot in him yet.
+Look at the last five, six races we’ve had.
+It’s just incredible.
+He’s on a roll.”

+Palou was in fuel-saving mode over the closing laps, following former Chip Ganassi Racing teammate Marcus Ericsson.
+Palou got tired of staying put with 16 laps remaining and charged ahead — a move Ericsson said “will keep me up at night.
+What I did and what I didn't do.”
+Palou was never challenged from there, taking the checkered flag as a crash brought out a caution.

-Palou stopped the car just beyond the Yard of Bricks, climbing out of it and nearly losing his balance as he raised his arms in triumph.
-He jumped down and took off in a run down the front stretch, pulling off his gloves and tossing them behind him, and ultimately was engulfed by his father, Ramon, and his Chip Ganassi Racing team in a jubilant celebration.
+He stopped the car just beyond the Yard of Bricks, climbing out of it and nearly losing his balance as he raised his arms in triumph.
+Palou jumped down and took off in a run down the front stretch, pulling off his gloves and tossing them behind him, and ultimately was engulfed by his father, Ramon, and his team in a jubilant celebration.

-Scott Dixon gave him a big hug, so did Dario Franchitti, with both Ganassi Indy 500 winners welcoming Palou into the exclusive club.
+Scott Dixon and Dario Franchitti both hugged him, a pair of former Ganassi Indy 500 winners welcoming him into their exclusive club.

 “I cannot believe it.
 What an amazing day.
 What an amazing race,” Palou said.
 “I cannot believe it.
 It was tough.
 Tough conditions out there, especially if you were like, third or fourth in the pack.
 Even leading, the fuel consumption was super high, so they didn’t want me to lead.
 I wanted to lead, honestly, so yeah, made it happen.”

-Meanwhile, Ericsson climbed from his car and pressed his hands to his face at the disappointment of coming oh-so close to a second Indianapolis 500 victory.
+Meanwhile, Ericsson climbed from his car in pit lane and pressed his hands to his face, the disappointment of coming oh-so-close to a second Indianapolis 500 victory etched across his face.
+David Maluks was third for A.J.
+Foyt Racing.

-Ericsson, the 2022 Indy 500 winner, finished second for Andretti Global in a 1-2 finish for Honda.
-David Malukas was third for A.J.
-Foyt Racing and the highest-finishing Chevrolet.
+“It's pretty painful,” Ericsson said of his second career Indy 500 runner-up finish.
+“I need to look at it again.
+You replay it in your head a million times after the finish, wondering what I could have done differently.
+Second means nothing in this race.”

 Josef Newgarden's bid to win three consecutive Indy 500s ended with a fuel pump issue.
-He was trying to become the first driver to come from the back row to win because he and Team Penske teammate Will Power were dropped to the back of the field for failing inspection before qualifying.
+He was trying to become the first driver to come from the back row to win because he and Team Penske teammate Will Power were dropped to the back of the field for failing inspection before the final rounds of qualifying.

 Penske has won the Indy 500 a record 20 times.

-It was Indy 500 win number six for Ganassi, who has been on a dominating wave since hiring Palou ahead of the 2021 season.
-Palou then won the championship that year, has added two more titles and now seems on pace for a fourth one.
+It was the sixth Indy 500 win for Ganassi, who has been on a dominating wave since hiring Palou before the 2021 season.
+Palou won the championship in his first year with the team, added two more titles, and now seems on pace for a fourth one.

+“I'll tell you what, that kid’s a good driver.
+I think he’s off to a good start,” Ganassi said.
+“We’re gonna have a good season.
+It might be OK.
+Yeah, might be okay.
+Might be looking at a championship.”

-“The guy is just unbelievable — I don't know what else to say,” Ganassi said.
-“It is an incredible thing — it's going to make Alex Palou's career, it is going to make his life, and it has certainly made mine.”
+Ganassi also vowed that winning the Indy 500 win “is going to make Alex Palou's career.
+It is going to make his life.”

 AP auto racing: https://apnews.com/hub/auto-racing